jmuia/micro.hs/fnl/micro/chords/README.md

 Inspired by the Emacs package [Hydra](https://github.com/abo-abo/hydra),

 ## Integration

+See [Embedding Fennel](../../../README.md#embedding-fennel) if you haven't set up Fennel with your Hammerspoon configuration before.

 Here is an example of integrating key chords into your hammerspoon config: